0xd3ba/among-llms/docs/bindings.md

 ## Customizing Keyboard Bindings
 Among LLMs comes with intuitive, easy-to-remember keyboard bindings for navigating the interface.
-If you’d like to customize these bindings, you can do so by editing [`config.py`](../allms/config.py) and updating the `BindingConfiguration` to your preference.
+If you’d like to customize these bindings, you can do so by going to [`config.py`](../allms/config.py) and editing the `BindingConfiguration` class to your preference.

 ```python
 class BindingConfiguration: